 The 1950s and 1960s were lean years for the Bar in general and the Commercial Bar was not excepted from the famine.
 The end of the 1960s brought a marked upturn in work and coincided with the arrival of some exceptionally able juniors who thrived in chambers and set it off on a new trajectory.
 Robert Alexander joined from Western Circuit Chambers in 1966 and Nicholas Phillips from 2 Essex Court in 1970.
 Other distinguished joiners were Robert Gatehouse (later Mr Justice Gatehouse), Roger Buckley (later Mr Justice Buckley), Nicholas Lyell (Attorney-General in John Major’s Government and ennobled as Lord Lyell of Markyate), Christopher Clarke, and the first female tenant, Hilary Heilbron.

-Commercial work started to expand exponentially and chambers’ recruited steadily, mainly from its pupils, to provide the number of juniors needed to do the work and to support the leaders.
+Commercial work started to expand exponentially and chambers recruited steadily, mainly from its pupils, to provide the number of juniors needed to do the work and to support the leaders.
 New recruits included Richard Aikens (later Lord Justice Aikens), Peregrine Simon (now Lord Justice Simon), Jonathan Hirst, Jonathan Sumption (now Lord Sumption, Justice of the Supreme Court), Paul Walker (now Mr Justice Walker) and, most notably, Sydney Kentridge SC from South Africa, now Sir Sydney Kentridge QC, who appeared in the Supreme Court on his 90th birthday.

 In the meantime, David Vaughan QC established a new area of practice for chambers in European Community and competition work.
 The new venture was a great success, and he was soon joined by Gerald Barling (now Mr Justice Barling), and then by Nicholas Green (Chairman of the Bar of England & Wales in 2010 and now Lord Justice Green), David Anderson (Independent Reviewer of Terrorist Legislation 2011-17, now Lord Anderson of Ipswich), Jemima Stratford, Marie Demetriou and Kelyn Bacon.
-This led to an expansion into public international law when David Lloyd Jones joined chambers as Dean of Downing College, Cambridge – he is now Lord Lloyd Jones, Justice of the Supreme Court.
+This led to an expansion into public international law when David Lloyd Jones joined chambers as Dean of Downing College, Cambridge – he is now Lord Lloyd-Jones, Justice of the Supreme Court.

 Robert Alexander, by then Lord Alexander of Weedon QC, left chambers in 1989 to become Chairman of NatWest Bank.
 He was Chairman of the Bar of England and Wales in 1985-86 and Treasurer of the Middle Temple in 2001.
 Nicholas Phillips was appointed to the High Court Bench in 1987 and became successively Master of the Rolls, Lord Chief Justice, the Senior Law Lord and first President of the Supreme Court.
 He is now Lord Phillips of Worth Matravers KG.

 In 1990, Philip Owen retired and Christopher Clarke QC became Head of Chambers.
 Burley also (reluctantly) retired in 1991.
-His replacement, Douglas Neave, served a short term and, in 1996, Julian Hawes and Ian Moyler took over as joint senior clerks.
-The growth of chambers placed immense pressure on the space available, and in 1990 chambers took over 18/19 Devereux Court which housed the clerks, the administration and the greater number of the members of chambers – but it soon grew out of this building and, in 1998, the whole of chambers moved to 7-8 Essex Street, the building previously occupied by Macmillan, the publishers.
+His replacement, Douglas Neave, served a short term and, in 1996, Julian Hawes and Ian Moyler were appointed as joint senior clerks.
+The growth of chambers placed immense pressure on the space available, and in 1990 chambers took over 18/19 Devereux Court which housed the clerks, the administration and the greater number of the members of chambers – but soon grew out of this building and, in 1998, the whole of chambers moved to 7-8 Essex Street, the building previously occupied by Macmillan, the publishers.
 This entailed surrendering the lease of 1 Brick Court, which chambers had occupied continuously from 1921.
 However, to preserve its long association with its old home, it became known as Brick Court Chambers.

-Chambers continued to recruit from other sets, as well as continuing to bring on many of its pupils as tenants.
+Chambers continued to recruit, as well as continuing to bring on many of its pupils as tenants.
 Nick Chambers (later HH Judge Chambers), Mark Howard and Charles Hollander joined from other sets.
 George Leggatt and Andrew Popplewell were home grown and have respectively gone on to the Court of Appeal and the High Court Bench.
 Harry Matovu and Helen Davies are also former pupils.
 When Richard Gordon QC joined, a third strand of work in public law was established with Maya Lester, who had been a pupil.
 They were joined by Martin Chamberlain QC and later by Paul Bowen QC.
 The arbitration part of the commercial practice also grew rapidly and many retired judges returned to chambers to sit as arbitrators.
 The practice was strengthened when Lord Hoffmann of Chedworth joined.

 Christopher Clarke (who has now returned as a door tenant) was appointed to the High Court Bench in 2005, having served for a long stint as leading counsel to the Saville inquiry into Bloody Sunday.
 He was later appointed as a Lord Justice of Appeal and was Treasurer of the Middle Temple in 2016.
 He was succeeded as Head of Chambers by Jonathan Sumption QC and Jonathan Hirst QC (Chairman of the Bar 2000 and Treasurer of the Inner Temple 2012).
 On Jonathan Sumption’s appointment direct to the Supreme Court in 2012, Nicholas Green QC replaced him, and on his appointment to the High Court Bench in 2013, Helen Davies QC became one of the first female joint heads of a magic circle set of chambers.
 Jonathan Hirst retired in 2016 and sadly died in 2017.
 Mark Howard QC succeeded him.